-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-FORM 10-Q

-(Mark One X

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2021

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission file number: 001-36485

-ARDELYX, INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware

-(State or Other Jurisdiction of Incorporation or Organization)

-26-1303944 (I.R.S.
-Employer Identification No)

-34175 Ardenwood Boulevard, Fremont, California 94555

-400 Fifth Avenue, Suite 210, Waltham, Massachusetts 02451

-(Address of Principal Executive Offices) (Zip Code)

-(Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 ARDX The Nasdaq Global Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗌

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗌

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+WASHINGTON, DC 20549

+WASHINGTON, I DC 20549 FORM 10 )-Q (Mark One) ■ QUARTERLY REPORT PURSU ANT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period er OR ded June 30, 2021 ☐ TRANSITION REPORT PURSU ANT TO SECTION 13 OR 15(d) OF T THE SECURITIES EXCHANGE ACT OF 1934 For the transition period Commission file numb ARDELYX, (Exact Name of Registrant as Sp Delawar e 26-1303944 (State or Other Jurisdiction of Inco rporation or Organization) (I.R.S.
+Employer Identificati ion No) 34175 Ardenwood Boulevard, Fr 400 Fifth Avenue, Suite 210, Walth (Address of Principal Executive am, Massachusetts 02451 (510) 745-1.
+(Registrant's Telephone Number, Securities registered pursuant to Section 12(b) of the A Title of each class ct: Trading Symbo ARDX nge on which registered Common Stock, par value \$0.0001 ARDA i ne inasdad ı Global Market Indicate by check mark whether the registrant (1) has shorter period that the registrant was required to file su r 15(d) of the Securities Exchange Act of 1934 during th requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ e preceding 12 months (or for such Indicate by check mark whether the registrant has subsiduring the preceding 12 months (or for such shorter pe uired to be submitted pursuant to Rule 405 of Regulation files).
+Yes $\boxtimes$ No $\square$ n S-T (§ 232.405 of this chapter) Indicate by check mark whether the registrant is a larg definitions of "large accelerated filer," "accelerated file erated filer, or a smaller reporting company, or an emergi owth company" in Rule 12b-2 of the Exchange Act. ng growth company.
+See the Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company If an emerging growth company, indicate by check maprovided pursuant to Section 13(a) of the Exchange Ad ed transition period for complying with any new or revis ed financial accounting standards

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵
+Yes $\square$ No $\boxtimes$

-The number of issued and outstanding shares of the registrant's Common Stock, \$0.0001 par value per share, as of May 3, 2021, was 98,709,188.
+The number of issued and outstanding shares of the registrant's Common Stock, \$0.0001 par value per share, as of August 10, 2021, was 103,119,010.